IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

    ./cloud_sql_proxy -instances=INSTANCE_CONNECTION_NAM=tcp:3306 \
                   -credential_file=PATH_TO_KEY_FILE &
    ```
-   ###### Note: Running this will automatically bind your computer's IP to the MySQL port.
+**Note**: Running this will automatically bind your computer's IP to the MySQL port.
 In case the bind failed due to addressalready in use - use `tcp:0.0.0.0:3306` instead.

 6. Setup your SQL client application with **DBeaver** as an example: